 Oregon is known for its evergreen forests, spectacular coastline, and towering volcanoes draped with glaciers.
-The state is also recognized for a robust wine industry.
+The state is also recognized as a robust wine region.
 Large sections of the lush Willamette Valley, in particular, have over the last 25 years been planted in grapes, and the region has earned a reputation for excellent wine production, led by award-winning pinot noirs.

 Surprisingly, Oregon is home to another award-winning beverage: saké.
 That’s right, the traditional Japanese liquor made of fermented rice.
-In 1998 a group of local saké enthusiasts built the first American-owned and operated saké brewery in North America called SakéOne.
+In 1998 a group of local saké enthusiasts built the first American-owned and operated saké brewery in North America called SakéOne (820 Elm Street Forest Grove, OR 97116).
 Under sakémaster Greg Lorenz, the Oregon brewery has won international acclaim for its Momokawa, Moonstone and G saké brands.

 Located about 25 miles west of Portland, SakéOne can be reached by driving west on Highway 26 to Banks then south on Highway 47 to Forest Grove.
 The tasting room is open every Saturday and Sunday, 11 a.m. to 5 p.m and free public tours are offered at 1:00, 2:00 and 3:00 p.m. daily.